hpufo/CampaignViewer/README.md

 Technologies used: React, Redux, Redux-thunk, Modular SCSS, Webpack, Axios, React-Datetime

-Note: If you run into problems with the GitHub pages delpoyment, it is probably due to your firewall blocking the API call due to an invaild certificate.
-In that case just download the project and run it.
+Note: GHPages is using my API.
+If you run into any API problems when you run this project locally change the flag to false to use my API in src/js/config.js

 Usefull commands: